msftnadavbh/ghas-workshop-zero2hero/docs/PARTICIPANT_GUIDE.md

 This workflow runs weekly and can be extended to post results to Slack or create issues.

-**✅ Phase 6 Complete!** You've graduated from user to power user—building custom tooling on top of GitHub's security platform.
+**✅ Phase 6 Complete!** You've graduated from user to power user-building custom tooling on top of GitHub's security platform.

 ---